-You may expect approximately ten (10) admit slip assignments during the semester.
-With possibly rare exceptions, admit slips are due at 11:59 p.m. on Mondays in weeks where they are due.
+You may expect approximately ten (10) Admit Slips during the semester.
+With possibly rare exceptions, Admit Slips are due at 11:59 p.m. on Mondays in weeks they are due.
 You will receive one (1) point for each slip you turn in on time that demonstrates a good, conscientious effort to solve the problem and express the solution in writing.
-You will receive feedback and other indications of progress from my teaching assistants and through sample answers.
-You are welcome to discuss any concepts or analytical moves with any of us.